Medical questions & health advice by licensed doctors

-"How often can fallopian tubes get blocked?
+"How often can fallopian tubes get blocked?"

 I had a lot of abdominal pain last year that turned out to be a blocked fallopian tube, for which I had extensive treatment.
 Now I've got a kind of pain that feels exactly the same.
 How often can blocked fallopian tubes happen to a woman.
 What else can cause this kind of pain?

 If this is what happened to you, it was probably treated with several antibiotics to resolve the infection.
 Recurrent pain after an episode of pelvic inflammatory disease can occur in two ways.
 The first possibility is that you can get reinfected with the bacteria again and have another episode of the pelvic inflammatory disease.
 This is especially likely if you have had unprotected sex with an infected partner.
 If so, you should have a physical examination by your primary care doctor to confirm the diagnosis and to determine if you need another course of antibiotics to treat it.
 The second possibility is that you can have permanent scar tissue from the first episode.
 This can cause chronic pelvic or abdominal pain, and it should be discussed with your OB / GYN doctor as there may be medications or surgery required to help alleviate the pain.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.